dbrownidau/constitution/WIP-Constitution.md

 24.4.
 Proposed changes will be presented when performing a vote of dissent.

+24.5.
+The vote may only occur at a General Meeting, Committee Meeting, EGM, or AGM.

 25. Vote of No Confidence
 -------------------------
 25.1.
 All members with voting rights have the power to call a vote of no confidence.

 25.2.
-All committee members, entitled members or alumni member will be able to cast a vote on a vote of no confidence.
+All committee members must be informed of the vote by the secretary; They may be able to vote for, against or abstain from voting.

 25.3.
-All committee members must be informed of the vote by the secretary; They may be able to vote for, against or abstain from voting.
+A successful vote of no confidence will see that the committee member or executive committee member in question is removed from their position.

 25.4.
-A successful vote of no confidence will see that the committee member or executive committee member in question is removed from their position.
+A vote of no confidence is permitted to be called via proxy by the secretary of the association, dependant on the secretary's discretion

 25.5.
-A vote of no confidence is permitted to be called via proxy by the secretary of the association, dependant on the secretary's discretion
+The vote may only occur at a General Meeting, Committee Meeting, EGM, or AGM.

 26. Dissolution
 ---------------